 6. Set boundaries with your friends and family.
 For me, this was the hardest when it came to my family.
 Make sure they have a good understanding of your work time and play time.
 Just because I’m at home and am my own boss doesn’t mean I’m available for a Tuesday matinée.
 When I first found myself with this newfound freedom, it felt like summer break all the time.
 Buuuut…I actually have to get something accomplished every day, so setting boundaries early on was a big help.

 7. Enjoy a change of scenery.
-For the most part, I like to be in my office when it comes to working like editing, creating marketing material etc. I can travel with all my equipment, but on rare days when working remotely is an option – take advantage of it!
-If my website needs a lot of work or we are doing a holiday brainstorming session, (I’m still using the ol’ corporate lingo!).
+For the most part, I like to be in my office when it comes to working on projects like editing, creating marketing material etc. I can travel with all my equipment, but on rare days when working remotely is an option – take advantage of it.’ corporate lingo!).
 It’s fairly easy to find a coffee shop or patio with free Wi-Fi.
 A lot of Starbucks have rooms you can reserve for free.
 I love brainstorming new workshop ideas and stylized sessions while enjoying a new restaurant I’ve been dying to try.
 Plus…you can write it off!

 9. Keep your workspace organized.
-For us, this involves breaking down boxes when supplies come in, keeping paperwork and receipts filed neatly and correctly, putting everything in its place after supply runs, and keeping good inventory.
+For me, this involves breaking down boxes when print orders come in, keeping paperwork and receipts filed neatly and correctly, putting everything in its place after prop runs for stock shoots.
 Let’s face it, being in charge of your own livelihood is stressful enough.
 Why add to the stress with a chaotic office space?

 10. Interact with the World.
 This is a tough one for me.
 It’s been one of the biggest things I miss about my corporate job – getting up, picking out a cute outfit, doing my hair, and SOCIALIZING with actual human beings for 8 hours.
 Pick up the phone to talk to people instead of interacting solely through email.
 Schedule coffee and lunches with people in your network.
 Furthermore, let this expand outside of work as well.
 When a friend invites you to dinner, take them up on it and get out of the house.
 Better yet, how about YOU invite a friend to dinner!
 Don’t get caught in a rut where you’re not interacting with the outside world.

-I’ve only been doing this for a year, so I’m not an expert by any means.
+I’ve been doing this for 5 years, I’m no means an expert but I know the value of human interaction .
 Fellow entrepreneurs, stay-at-home moms, and remote workers, what tips do you have?
 Teach me your ways!